You sell an assortment of outdoor sports gear aimed at helping man live big outdoors.

 There’s a ton of traffic waiting to be scooped up.
 You just have to get behind the wheel of the excavator.

-And if adding content to your website is something you won’t dream of doing, hire me to do your content.
-I’ll create professional articles geared towards getting people to contact you for your products.
+And if adding content to your website is something you won’t dream of doing, hire us to do your content.
+We’ll create professional articles geared towards getting people to contact you for your products.

-An outdoor gear shop with a Gmail address is OK, I guess.
+An outdoor gear shop with a Gmail address is OK.
 Probably won’t make people think you’re unprofessional.

-But with one of my web design packages you can add as many email addresses as you like, your hosting space being the only limit.
+But with one of our web design packages you can add as many email addresses as you like, your hosting space being the only limit.

 Your outdoor gear site comes with Google Analytics.
-But you also get a weekly analytics report that shows you things like which keywords brought people to your site, where they’re from and which pages they used.
+However, you also get a weekly analytics report that shows you information like which keywords brought people to your site, where they’re from and which pages they used.

 This is crucial info if you want your online presence to grow in the right direction.